wxnnvs/ShadersReborn/README.md

 # Progress so far:
 🟠 Port Plugin API (outdated version: a3.1, updating to a4.3)

+🟠 Restyle Plugin Manager (coming after API update to a4.3)

 ⚪ Port Java support (coming after Plugin API, is gonna take a loooong time)

 ### Color codes